justinfarrelldev/open-ctp-server/TOOLING.md

 gRPC can best be thought of as an alternative to HTTPS which uses Protobuffers for communication.

-## Okay, what are Protobuffers?
+## Protobuffers

-From the protobuffers website (https://protobuf.dev/):
+One of the best explanations of what protobuffers are is from the protobuffers website (https://protobuf.dev/):
 ```
 Protocol Buffers are language-neutral, platform-neutral extensible mechanisms for serializing structured data.
 ```